bk20x/MoreSugar/README.md

 nums <- @[2,4,6,8]  #the same as let nums = @[2,4,6,8]

-nums.each num: num -> echo
+nums.each num:
+  num -> echo # `->` in this context passes lhs as the first argument to rhs

 data <- parseFile "dummy.json"